 In 1869, the railroad tycoon Cornelius “Commodore” Vanderbilt had consolidated his train lines at 4th Ave.
 (Park Ave.) and 42nd Street at the Grand Central Depot.
 It was replaced with the current Grand Central Terminal (often called Grand Central Station) (1903-1913) designed by the architectural firms of Reed and Stem and Warren and Wentmore.
 The slow pace of the contruction is easy […]

 Welcome to My New York City Tours!
-Check out our list of tours to find the ones that interest you the most, and then contact us for more information about a customized, private tour with our qualified guides.
-Our tours are ideal for all visitors to the Big Apple, whether you are a first-time visitor, hosting […]
+Here you’ll find fun posts on NYC sights, art, and culture, dining and shopping, and fun facts and videos about the greatest city in the world.
+Check out our list of tours to find the ones that interest you the most, and then contact us for more information about a […]

 New York City is home to many of the world’s greatest museums, including the Metropolitan Museum of Art, the Museum of Modern Art (MoMA), the Guggenheim Museum, the American Museum of Natural History, the Whitney Museum, the Frick Collection, and many, many others.
 With My New York City Tours you can select the museum or museums […]